Open-Attestation/token-registry/README.md

 ### Roles and Access

 Roles are useful for granting users to access certain functions only.
-Currently, there are 4 designated roles meant for the different key operations.
+Currently, here are the designated roles meant for the different key operations.

 | Role           | Access                              |
 | -------------- | ----------------------------------- |